 Can You Visit Lake Louise in November?

-If you’re lucky, and I mean really lucky, you might be able to ice skate on Lake Louise before the snow falls onto the frozen lake, it happens every few years.
+If you’re lucky, and I mean really lucky, you might be able to ice skate on Lake Louise before the snow falls onto the frozen lake; it happens every few years.
 Meaning you’ll be skating on frozen blue Kool-Aid.
-Yup, November at Lake Louise means that it’s winter again and you can expect to find Lake Louise frozen.

-The good news?
-Lake Louise ski resort opens up in Late November and there is plenty of early-season skiing fun to be had.
+Lake Louise Ski Resort opens up in November, and there is plenty of early-season skiing fun to be had.
 The other good news?
-It’s the locals season in Banff National Park.
-Yup, the summer tourists are gone and the holiday tourists have yet to arrive so it’s a very quiet time to visit Lake Louise or Emerald Lake and go skiing at the resort.
+It’s the local season in Banff National Park.
+The summer tourists are long gone, and the holiday tourists have yet to arrive, so it’s a tranquil time to visit Lake Louise or Emerald Lake and go skiing at the resort.

 Things to do in Banff in November